collingsandrew/milestone-project-3/README.md

 ### Colour Scheme

 The site utilizes a black and white colour scheme for a clean, clear, and visually appealing design.

+## Content

+I created a JSON file containing endurance and strength exercises.
+This is used on the add activity page, where the exercises select box populates with relevant options based on the selected workout type.

 ## Features